Tingting0618/Demand_Forecast_Machine_Learning/README.md

 ## Learn More

-You can learn more in the [Tingting Duan's Project Portfolio](https://tingting0618.github.io).
+To learn more, please visit the Project Portfolio page at https://tingting0618.github.io